How to remove the stabilizers in the Dygma Raise and Raise 2

 How to remove the stabilizers in the Dygma Defy

-To replace or reposition the stabilizer on the Dygma Defy, you'd need to open the keyboard.
+The Dygma Defy also uses plate-mounted stabilizers for the biggest thumbkey.
+To replace or reposition the stabilizers on the Dygma Defy, you'd need to open the keyboard.

 Here's a video on the whole process of disassembling the keyboard: https://youtu.be/2Ip3J1z2G3A